LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

   !>When `UiThread` is used, `UpdateRate` won't have any effect.

   - `SeparateThread`(Default and Recommended): Means that the audio will be processed in background thread.

     - `UpdateRate`: A number in range from 1 to 200. <span class="d">Default: 60</span>

       Specify how many times per second plugin will update its values when running separate thread.

 - `WarnTime`: Time specified in milliseconds. <span class="d">Default: -1</span>

   When processing time exceeds WarnTime, a warning message in the log will be generated.
 You can use it to check how much of a CPU time the plugin consumes with your settings.<br/>
   Negative values disables logging.

-  ?>`UpdateRate` parameter is available only when `SeparateThread` is used.

 See [Performance]() discussion.